AmaniEzz/Travel-Agency-API/README.md

-# Flight Booking API using Node.js and TypeScript Build On Top Of Amadeus API
+# Flight Saerching and Booking API using Node.js and TypeScript
+## Build On Top Of Amadeus API

 ## Running the code